Edmund Kemper: Cindy Schall

-Rosalind Thorpe and Allison Liu
+Rosalind Thorpe and Alice Liu

 On February 5, 1973, after a heated argument with his mother, Kemper left his house in search of possible victims.
 With heightened suspicion of a serial killer preying on hitchhikers in the Santa Cruz area, students had been advised to accept rides only from cars with university stickers on them.
-Kemper was able to obtain a sticker, as his mother worked at UCSC.
-He encountered 23-year-old Rosalind Heather Thorpe and 20-year-old Alice Helen "Allison" Liu on the UCSC campus.
-According to Kemper, Thorpe entered his car first, reassuring Liu to also enter.
-He first fatally shot Thorpe and then Liu with his pistol and wrapped their bodies in blankets.
+Kemper was able to obtain a sticker, as his mother worked at UC Santa Cruz (UCSC).
+He separately encountered 23-year-old Rosalind Heather Thorpe and 20-year-old Alice Helen "Allison" Liu on the UCSC campus.
+According to Kemper, he first encountered Thorpe as she exited a building, having attended a lecture.
+Thorpe entered the front passenger seat and, believing Kemper to be a fellow student, began chatting amiably as he drove.
+Shortly thereafter, he observed Liu—whom he described as a "small Chinese girl"—"thumbing a ride".
+Kemper stopped his vehicle, and Liu entered the back seat of his car.

+Shortly thereafter, Kemper slowed his vehicle, then shot Thorpe in the head with a .22 pistol; he then turned toward Liu as she cowered in the back seat of his car.
+His first two shots missed the terrified girl, but his third bullet hit her in the temple.
+Their bodies were then wrapped in blankets.

-Kemper again brought his victims back to his mother's house; this time he beheaded them in his car and carried the headless corpses into his mother's house to have sexual intercourse with them.
+Kemper again brought his victims' bodies back to his mother's house; this time he beheaded them in his car and carried the headless corpses into his mother's house to have sexual intercourse with them.
 He then dismembered the bodies, removed the bullets to prevent identification, and discarded their remains the next morning.
 Some remains were found at Eden Canyon a week later, and more were found near Route 1 in March.

 When questioned in an interview as to why he decapitated his victims, he explained: "The head trip fantasies were a bit like a trophy.
 You know, the head is where everything is at, the brain, eyes, mouth.
 That's the person.
 I remember being told as a kid, you cut off the head and the body dies.
-The body is nothing after the head is cut off ... well, that's not quite true, there's a lot left in the girl's body without the head."
+The body is nothing after the head is cut off... well, that's not quite true, there's a lot left in the girl's body without the head."